Dental appointments during the Coronavirus outbreak

 Cancellations and missed appointments

-If you miss more than two appointments and give less than two working day's notice, we may not be able to complete your treatment or offer you NHS care in the future.
+If you miss more than two appointments and give less than two working days’ notice, we may not be able to complete your treatment or offer you NHS care in the future.

 Reminders and recalls

-We will continue to offer to either book your next appointment in advance or send you a reminder nearer the time.
+We’ll continue to offer to either book your next appointment in advance or send you a reminder nearer the time.

 Courses of treatment

-If you have any questions regarding this while these restrictions are in place please contact us by phone or email for advice.
+If you have any questions regarding this while these restrictions are in place, please contact us by phone or email for advice.